Building an Anti-Racist Workplace Culture

 It is vital that employees feel that their answers are truly anonymous and will not result in blowback or repercussions to the originator.
 Their candid feedback can be one of the best early warning indicators of when and where morale and group stress may be trending in the wrong direction.

 Another good source of data can be your workplace harassment training platform itself.
 If you have the right data embedded in your program you can evaluate the knowledge, attitudes, and needs of employees before, during, and after the harassment prevention training takes place.

 Want to probe deeper into your organization’s information diet and how this might prevent future claims of workplace harassment and discrimination?

 - What is my primary source of information when it comes to employee morale?
 Why?

 - Is the information we look at backward-facing and “hard” or future-focused and “fuzzy?”

 - Where (or to whom) would a prospective employee look to find out what it’s like to work here?

-It takes organizational courage to pose the right sorts of questions and a very keen understanding of human behavior to determine which specific steps to take next.
-It’s therefore recommended that this sort of initiative be undertaken in conjunction with HR professionals specifically skilled in both survey design and the thoughtful creation of follow-up action plans.
+It takes organizational courage to pose the right sorts of questions and a very keen understanding of human behavior to determine which specific steps will prevent workplace harassment and discrimination.
+It’s therefore recommended that harassment and discrimination initiatives be undertaken in conjunction with HR professionals specifically skilled in both survey design and the thoughtful creation of follow-up action plans.